Telefonica/latch-sdk-java/README.md

 * To get the "Application ID" and "Secret", (fundamental values for integrating Latch in any application), it’s necessary to register a developer account in Latch's website: https://latch.telefonica.com.
 On the upper right side, click on "Developer area".

+#### CREATING THE JAR DEPENDENCY ####

+Now using Maven (maven.apache.org) is easy to compile and pack all the code for using externally:

+> mvn clean compile assembly:single

+And the compiled jar was located in the `target` directory.

 #### USING THE SDK IN JAVA ####

 * Include all SDK files and dependencies in your project.